edhamma/saints/saints.rst

 cultivate an attitude of total oneness, trust and obedience to a guru.
 A legitimate guru will use this attitude only to expedite the devotee's spiritual growth and will not use it for personal benefit.
-If you choose the path of devotion, xou should be able to distinguish between a saint and a psychopath.
+If you choose the path of devotion, you should be able to distinguish between a saint and a psychopath.

 Buddhism and Hinduism